SebacicA11y/zellwk.com/src/posts/2019-10-16-style-hover-focus-active-states.md

 For focus, we're more concerned about users tabbing into elements than clicking on elements.

 When a user hits tab, they don't know where the focus will go to.
 They can only guess.
-This is why **we need a prominent change a user's attention attention to the focused element**.
+This is why **we need a prominent change in the user's attention to the focused element**.

 The default focus style is okay most of the time.
 If you want to [design your own focus][2], think about these four things: